Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 Pseudonymization: Format-preserving, prefix preservation (general).

-## Top-hash Subtree-replicated Anonymisation
+## Top-hash Subtree-replicated Anonymization

 Proposed in [@Ramaswamy-and-Wolf],
-Top-hash Subtree-replicated Anonymisation (TSA) originated in response to the requirement for faster processing than Crypto-PAn.
+Top-hash Subtree-replicated Anonymization (TSA) originated in response to the requirement for faster processing than Crypto-PAn.
 It used hashing for the most significant byte of an IPv4 address, and a pre-calculated binary tree structure for the remainder of the address.
 To save